JanSchulz/JanSchulz.github.io/_posts/2016-10-23-python-data-pipelines.md

     copy["X"] = x
     return copy

-# ensure that pd.DataFrame is useable as a pipe source
+# ensure that pd.DataFrame is usable as a pipe source
 make_pipesource(pd.DataFrame)
 ```